BIOLOGY FOR LIFE

 • Distinguish between treatment of type I and type II diabetes.

-• List risk factors associated with type II diabetes.
+• Outline symptoms associated with diabetes.

 D3.3.5— Thermoregulation as an example of negative feedback control.